What should I wear in the Arctic?

 Bring a weatherproof outer 'shell' comprising both a jacket and waterproof trousers.
 A decent gore-tex or skiing jacket is ideal, and for the waterproof trousers, skiing pants work really well.

-The vast majority of boats will include a jacket for you and some will also provide waterproof trousers.
-Check in advance what you will need to provide yourself.
+The vast majority of boats will provide you with a jacket and some will also provide waterproof trousers.
+Check in advance what you will need to bring yourself.

 Gloves & socks